hsnmnr/hsnmnr-site/docs/adapting-guide.md

 ### Setup

 1. Run the project before making any modifications by following the set up and running instructions in the main [README.md](https://github.com/hsnmnr/hsnmnr-site#set-up).
 1. Change `homepage` in `package.json` to reflect where you plan to host the site.
 This is important for static exporting via react-snap.
 This also changes your path when developing locally.
-For example, a homepage of `hassanmunir.tech` places the site at `localhost:3000` and a homepage of `https://hsnmnr.github.io/hsnmnr-site/` places the site at `localhost:3000/hsnmnr-site/`.
+For example, a homepage of `hassanmunir.me` places the site at `localhost:3000` and a homepage of `https://hsnmnr.github.io/hsnmnr-site/` places the site at `localhost:3000/hsnmnr-site/`.
 If you plan to host at on a path such as `https://[your-github-username].github.io/[your-repo-name]`, you should set this now so that your development environment mirrors your production environment.
 1. Create a `.env` file.
 To do this, run:

     ```bash